Animal Welfare Updates - December 2018

 Message from the Director

+I am always amazed at just how fast a year goes by.
+It seems like just yesterday when I was wishing you all a prosperous 2018!
+I am, nonetheless, grateful to be marking another New Year with you for supporting ANAW in realizing milestones in 2018.
 In this last quarter, we held the 8th Inter-agency forum on Wildlife and Environmental Crimes (the Eighth National Judicial Dialogues).
 It is always heartening to see the diverse stakeholders represented at these forums which are convened with the aim of encouraging agencies and the public to work in a collegiate manner, share information, exchange experiences and develop ways to overcome technical, bureaucratic and administrative bottlenecks hindering inter-agency cooperation in wildlife crime management.
 We left the meeting committed to the work ahead of us that will ensure our heritage is protected for future generations.
 One significant impact of the dialogues is increased conviction rate and that through effort of addressing wildlife crimes, Kenya came off the CITES list of gang of 8.
 Gang of eight were the worst offending countries in the ivory trade.
 Also read on success in animal rescues, promoting animal welfare in schools (PAWS) program amongst others.
 Please read on.
+On behalf of all in the ANAW family, I sincerely wish to thank you all for your support in 2018.
+You have made a great contribution to Africa’s animals and with your continued support; we are without a doubt looking forward to 2019 with renewed energy of promoting humane treatment of all animals.
+Wishing you a Happy Christmas and a prosperous 2019. |

 More Than 15 Wild Animals Freed from Pain and Injury